Warmwater Fisheries in New Hampshire

 The goal of the New Hampshire Fish and Game Department's Warmwater Program is to use the best information available to sustain and improve warmwater fish populations through management and natural reproduction to provide recreational fishing opportunities in an ecologically sound manner.

-This goal is met through the following objectives and projects:
+The Warmwater Program meets its goals through the following objectives and projects:

 - Conduct statewide warmwater population assessments

 - Categorize warmwater populations based on population assessments

 - Monitor bass tournaments via data collection and analysis

 - Identify populations that may benefit from new angling regulations, forage fish introductions, or other management strategies.

 - Evaluate water bodies where habitat improvements/additions may benefit warmwater fish populations